flux-framework/flux-accounting/doc/guide/accounting-guide.rst

     flux-accounting is still beta software and many of the interfaces documented in this guide may change with regularity.

-    This document is in DRAFT form and currently applies to flux-accounting version 0.31.0.
+    This document is in DRAFT form.

 ********
 Overview